jarviscanada/jarvis_data_eng_JohnnyLin/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 ## Introduction
-The Linux Cluster Monitoring Agent is designed to monitor server resource usage (e.g. cpu, memory, disk) in real time.
-The agent can be installed on each node of the cluster and it will record the hardware specifications and resource usage in a database.
+The Linux Cluster Monitoring Agent is designed to monitor server resource usage (e.g. CPU, memory, disk) in real-time.
+The agent can be installed on each node of the cluster and will record the hardware specifications and resource usage in a database.
 The data can be used by cluster administration teams for future resource planning purposes.
 It is developed using bash, docker, postgres and git.

 ## Quick Start
 - Create a psql instance in docker using psql_docker.sh